-Justice for BC Grizzlies is a diverse grassroots movement of BC residents.
+Justice for BC Grizzlies is a diverse grassroots movement of B.C. residents.
 We share a common concern over the brutal killing of Grizzly Bears in a lottery hunt that takes place twice each year.
-Together we are making the grizzly hunt an election issue in BC.
-We’re working to ensure that voters have the information they need to let candidates know that grizzly hunting is unacceptable.
-We want candidates to understand that we will work to elect candidates who commit to ending the grizzly hunt.
+From March 2016 to May 2017, we worked tirelessly, using many strategies, to make the grizzly hunt an election issue in BC.
+In this we were successful.
+Now we maintain that momentum by working with political allies, NGOs, and other citizen groups to form a collective voice that will end the grizzly hunt.

-Bears hold powerful symbolism for me.
-They represent the archetype of the Great Mother and an image of the collective unconscious.
+Bears are a powerful symbol of courage and inner wisdom; in some cultures referred to as “Elder Kinsman”.
 In February 2016, after nine years of writing letters, signing petitions, attending rallies, etc. to oppose the grizzly hunt, I decided to take a leap of faith and launch a website to see who else was out there.
-Fortunately, I knew of Barb Murray’s Bears Matter site and with Barb’s valuable assistance, and other members of the Grizzly Bear advocacy community, Justice for BC Grizzlies was born.
-Through the Spring, Summer and Fall of 2016, we dedicated ourselves to building our profile in the media, and in the minds of B.C. citizens.
-Our goal has always been to make the grizzly trophy hunt a 2017 provincial election issue, with the ultimate vision of ending all intentional killing of grizzlies in the province.
-Always top of mind has been respect for grizzlies as individualistic personalities, within a culture that is gravely disrespected through bi-annual, government-sanctioned trophy hunts.
+With the assistance of some helpful grizzly advocates, Justice for BC Grizzlies was born.
+From March 2016 to May 2017, we dedicated ourselves to building our profile in the media, and in the minds of B.C. citizens.
+Our goal was to make the grizzly trophy hunt a 2017 B.C. election issue, with the ultimate vision of ending all intentional killing of grizzlies in the province.
+We successfully raised the profile of the grizzly hunt and now move to the next stage of collaboration with political allies, NGOs and other citizen groups, to make the grizzly hunt a thing of the past.
+Always top of mind is respect for grizzlies as individualistic personalities, within a culture that is gravely disrespected through bi-annual, government-sanctioned trophy hunts.

 I believe that decency and respect toward animals cultivates greater decency and respect between people.
-There are better ways to engage with other species than the government is currently enacting; in my view, a movement toward compassionate conservation is the forward-thinking direction.
+There are better ways to engage with other species than the government is currently enacting; in my view, a movement toward compassionate conservation and a broad ecological approach is the forward-thinking direction.
 By eliminating one layer of lethal challenge, among the many that grizzlies already face, and with ethics top of mind, human-grizzly coexistence can become a reality in British Columbia.